mit-pdos/sigmaos/tutorial/02_remote_dev.md

 $ gpg --output /tmp/xxxxx --decrypt aws/.aws/credentials.gpg; rm /tmp/xxxxx
 ```

+If your PGP key is password-protected, you may need to repeat this step before
+running any scripts which internally try to use your PGP key (e.g., the
+cluster/instance setup scripts), since `gpg` will try to prompt you for the
+password again after a short timeout, and if the command is being run from a
+script this will lead to an error.

 Then, you can set up the CloudLab cluster by running one script.
 From the root
 of the SigmaOS repo, run: